cavra/RDBMS/README.md

 #### Parser Execution Instructions:
 From the RDBMS directory, compile with the makefile, and then execute it with:

-$ java Parser TEXTFILE.txt
+$ java Parser TEST_xxxxx.txt

-We have several test_xxx.txt files, each to test a certain aspect of our program.
+We have several TEST_xxxxx.txt files, each to test a certain aspect of our program.
 These test files correlate with our resubmission changelog for the Parser + Engine.
 Feel free to edit these text files.
 They all begin with "test" are are ready to be given to the Parser.

 #### Server Execution Instructions: